-Particular attention is given during the workshops to demonstrating how financial models should be set up with a rate of production appropriate to the size of the resource.
-Realistic associated capex and opcosts are determined with reference to CostMine.
-The circumstances in which it is appropriate to set up models based on a straight discount rate basis compared to including debt are outlined.
-In the latter case the approach to determining the appropriate level of debt will be explained.
+Understand the circumstances in which it is appropriate to set up models based on a straight discount rate basis vs a model that includes debt (in the latter case the approach to determining the appropriate level of debt will be explained).

 Be able to analyse the financial performance indicators generated by the IC-MinEval software outputs and indicate the valuation that could be placed on the asset based on the output.

 Be able to undertake a sensitivity analysis on key technical and financial variables.
 Particular attention will be given in the course to why sensitivity on variables such as mining dilution should not be considered.

 Appreciate the role of financial models in identifying those technical variables that have the greatest impact on financial performance and then back-engineering that to the corresponding technical risk.